DanBuda11/markdown-cheatsheet/README.md

 ## Checkboxes

 Create checkboxes by making a list and adding square brackets with a space.
-Placing an "X" inside the brackets will add the check:
+Placing an `X` inside the brackets will add the check:

     * [ ] Wake up
     * [X] Brush teeth